Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Nevada and its opponents have gone over the current 57-point total in six of 11 games this season.
+- Nevada and its opponents have combined to score more than 57 points in six of 11 games this season.

-- Colorado State's games have gone over 57 points in only one opportunity this season.
+- Colorado State and its opponents have combined to score more than 57 points in one game this season.

 - Saturday's total is 3.2 points lower than the two team's combined 60.2 points per game average.

-- The 51.8 combined points per game that these two squads have allowed this season are 5.2 fewer than the 57 over/under in this contest.
+- The 51.8 combined points per game that these two squads have allowed this season are 5.2 fewer than the 57 total in this contest.

-- The Wolf Pack and their opponents score an average of 56.7 points per game, 0.3 fewer than Saturday's total.
+- Wolf Pack games have an average total of 56.7 points this season, 0.3 fewer than Saturday's over/under.

-- In 2021, games involving the Rams have averaged a total of 49.4 points, 7.6 fewer than this game's set over/under.
+- The 57 over/under in this game is 7.6 points above the 49.4 average total in Rams games this season.

 Nevada Stats and Trends

-- In Nevada's 11 games this year, it has seven wins against the spread.

-- The Wolf Pack have been favored by 4 points or more five times this season and are 3-2 ATS in those contests.
+- The Wolf Pack have an against the spread record of 3-2 in their five games as a favorite of 4 points or more so far this season.

-- Nevada's games this year have hit the over on seven of 11 set point totals (63.6%).
+- Nevada has hit the over in 63.6% of its opportunities this year (seven times over 11 games with a set point total).

-- Nevada is 6-3 against the spread and 7-2 overall when the team picks up over 365.3 yards.
+- In games that Nevada amasses more than 365.3 yards, the team is 6-3 against the spread and 7-2 overall.

-- The Wolf Pack have nine giveaways this season, while the Rams have 12 takeaways .

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.